ashtsang/ashtsang.github.io/_pages/research.md

 <span style="font-size:1.05em;">**My work**</span>
 <span style="font-size:0.9em;">
-In my project, I am developing deep learning algorithms and a workflow for instance segmentation of immune cells and tissue subtypes in histopathology slides, with only sparse labels available.
+I am developing deep learning algorithms and a workflow for instance segmentation of immune cells and tissue subtypes in histopathology slides, with only sparse labels available.
 Specifically, we are collaborating with pathologists from Johns Hopkins Hospital to analyze precursor lesions of ovarian cancer.

 ## [Stein-O'Brien Lab](http://www.steinobrienlab.org/){:style="text-decoration: none"}{:target="_blank"} @ JHU